freinric/data534_project_ricky/notebook.md

 Learn about testthat package and how to use, starting to crack at using 'GET' to access API.
 Added gitignore.

 ## Jan 25
+Discussed with Jonah and Madison plan moving forward.
+I'll keep trying to make a 'get' function working as well, and we will brainstorm possible functions.
+We will individually work on parts and then compare and review each other's work.

 ## Jan 26
+Working on understanding the format of the API.

 ## Jan 27